Menu

 The Medbase Health Centre or SWICA partner practice is your first point of contact for all health-related questions.
 You have direct access to a network of doctors and therapists.

-The santé24 telemedicine service is your first point of contact for all health-related questions.
+The santé24 telemedicine centre is your first point of contact for all health-related questions.
 If necessary, the medical experts will refer you to a suitable doctor or therapist and make the appointment for you.

 Excess and deductible